HPV, cervical dysplasia and cervical cancer

 - Radiation therapy is often prescribed for cervical cancer that has spread beyond the cervix.
 In radiation therapy, high-energy rays are used to kill cancer cells.

 - Chemotherapy may be used by itself or in addition to radiation therapy if the cancer has spread.
-Anticancer drugs are used in the blood to kill cancer cells.3,7,9
+Anticancer drugs are used in the blood to kill cancer cells.
+3,11,12

-It is important to remember that even if someone has received one of the vaccines, they are only protected against the cancer-causing HPV types covered by the vaccine they have received.
-Regular medical check-ups with pelvic examinations and cervical cancer screening with Pap tests for women and transmen in their 20s and viral testing starting in their 30s are still needed to help all people, regardless of their HIV status, reduce their risk of cervical cancer and watch for signs of cervical dysplasia and cancer.1,3,5,12–15
+It is also important to remember that even if someone has received one of the vaccines, they are only protected against the cancer-causing HPV types covered by the vaccine they have received.

 i Cisgender – someone whose gender identity aligns with the sex they were assigned at birth